rahuja123/NYU_DL_comp/barlowtwins/README.md

 Training time is approximately 5+ days.

 From the above file we get resnet50_finalnew.pth as the trained model checkpoint.
-After that we run finetuning supervised training on the command given below.
+After that we run active learning using Core Set and later finetuning supervised training.

 ### Core Set Evaluation
-We got out best model trained from this command Variables in following order dataset path, pretrained unsupervised model, #samples desired, PCA compression. :
+We run this command below for Core set.
+The arguments that are required for the file are as follows: dataset path, pretrained unsupervised model checkpoint, #samples desired, PCA compression.

+We have set #samples desired= 12800, PCA=40

 ```
 pip install sklearn